AlgoMaster Logo

 Step 1: Identify Actors

-Step 2: Identify Use Cases
+Step 2: List the Use Cases

 Step 3: Define the System Boundary